SWAT 4: Gameplay

 In SWAT 4, players control a police tactical unit as they are deployed to handle situations such as arrest warrants, hostage-takings, bomb threats, and shootouts.
 SWAT 4 is a tactical shooter, where characters can be killed easily and in few hits.
 Therefore, tactics and planning are emphasized over mere brute force.
 Enemies, called "suspects", range from individuals and small groups to trained and organized terrorists.

 A significant aspect of SWAT 4's gameplay is the rules of engagement (RoE), which dictates the player's acceptable actions and use of force.
-SWAT 4 emphasizes the idea that "SWAT is a life-saving organization", and thus prohibits both the use of lethal force unless done justifiably and in self-defense, and the use of reckless or excessive use of force.
+SWAT 4 emphasizes the idea that "SWAT is a life-saving organization", and thus prohibits both the use of lethal force unless done justifiably and in self-defense, and the reckless or excessive use of force.
 Violating the RoE results in penalties for unauthorized use of force, which may influence the outcome of the mission; examples of such violations include killing or incapacitating a hostage or officer, killing an unarmed or fleeing suspect, not marking evidence (such as dropped weapons or objective items), and not handcuffing hostages and suspects.

 Per its RoE-focused gameplay, the game highlights using less-lethal weaponry such as tasers, pepper-ball guns, baton rounds, and riot guns to arrest suspects.
 Lethal weaponry such as handguns, rifles, submachine guns, and shotguns are available, but are only intended to be used against suspects that necessitate the use of lethal force (such as those who attempt to harm officers or hostages and do not surrender).
 Weaponry aside, equipment such as stun grenades, stinger grenades, fiberscopes, door wedges, multi-tools, and breaching devices are key tools intended for frequent use.
 Players can also equip their officers with bulletproof vests and combat helmets that offer varying degrees of protection.

-Like in previous SWAT entries, the SWAT team is divided into two "elements": red and blue.
-The player, the commander of the entire team, is designated white.
+Like in previous SWAT entries, the SWAT team is divided into two "elements", red and blue, with the entire entry team being referred to as gold, while the team leader (the player) is designated white.
 The player is able to command each element and individual team member to perform actions including "stacking up" at an entryway, using equipment, holding position, or even moving on their own to perform actions elsewhere.
-Team members will often, but not always, only listen to the player before acting; for example, officers will only arrest a surrendering suspect if ordered to, but they will independently shoot armed and resisting suspects.
+Team members will often, but not always, only listen to the player before acting; for instance, officers will only arrest a surrendering suspect if ordered to, but they will independently shoot armed and resisting suspects.